-To ensure visibility, publish your granted alumni activity in the SI online calendar; before the activity takes place.
+To ensure visibility, publish your granted alumni activity in the SI event calendar; before the activity takes place.
 The calendar gathers all alumni activities arranged by SI or Sweden alumni networks, the Swedish Foreign Missions or the Swedish Universities.

 The pandemic have shifted many activities online.
 Certified alumni networks have access to Zoom-accounts allowing up to 500 participants/event.
 SI also provides access to a Confetti account for easier management of digital invitations.

 Code of conduct and Guidelines for Communication

 As organisers of an alumni events, physical or online, you are expected to ensure that all members and activities adher to the SI Code of Conduct and SI Code of Conduct for Social Media.
 Organisers must make sure to follow SI brand guide.

 Submit your activity report